GoDaddy (NYSE:GDDY) Price Target Increased to $137.00 by Analysts at Morgan Stanley

-GoDaddy (NYSE:GDDY – Get Free Report) had its price objective increased by stock analysts at Morgan Stanley from $132.00 to $137.00 in a research note issued to investors on Friday, Benzinga reports.
-The firm currently has an “equal weight” rating on the technology company’s stock.
-Morgan Stanley’s price target would indicate a potential upside of 10.81% from the company’s previous close.
+GoDaddy (NYSE:GDDY – Free Report) had its target price hoisted by Morgan Stanley from $132.00 to $137.00 in a research report report published on Friday morning, Benzinga reports.
+Morgan Stanley currently has an equal weight rating on the technology company’s stock.

-GoDaddy (NYSE:GDDY – Get Free Report) last posted its earnings results on Tuesday, February 13th.
-The technology company reported $1.08 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.03 by $0.05.
-GoDaddy had a negative return on equity of 89.25% and a net margin of 32.74%.
-The firm had revenue of $1.10 billion for the quarter, compared to the consensus estimate of $1.10 billion.
-Research analysts expect that GoDaddy will post 4.93 EPS for the current year.
+GoDaddy (NYSE:GDDY – Get Free Report) last issued its quarterly earnings results on Tuesday, February 13th.
+The technology company reported $1.08 earnings per share for the quarter, beating the consensus estimate of $1.03 by $0.05.
+The firm had revenue of $1.10 billion during the quarter, compared to the consensus estimate of $1.10 billion.
+GoDaddy had a negative return on equity of 102.82% and a net margin of 40.38%.
+Research analysts anticipate that GoDaddy will post 4.93 earnings per share for the current year.

-In other GoDaddy news, CAO Nick Daddario sold 1,823 shares of the firm’s stock in a transaction that occurred on Monday, March 4th.
-The shares were sold at an average price of $110.54, for a total transaction of $201,514.42.
-Following the sale, the chief accounting officer now directly owns 25,263 shares in the company, valued at approximately $2,792,572.02.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-In other news, CAO Nick Daddario sold 1,823 shares of the stock in a transaction on Monday, March 4th.
-The stock was sold at an average price of $110.54, for a total value of $201,514.42.
-Following the completion of the transaction, the chief accounting officer now directly owns 25,263 shares in the company, valued at approximately $2,792,572.02.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, COO Roger Chen sold 4,000 shares of GoDaddy stock in a transaction dated Friday, March 1st.
-The stock was sold at an average price of $114.11, for a total value of $456,440.00.
-Following the transaction, the chief operating officer now directly owns 208,632 shares in the company, valued at $23,806,997.52.
+In related news, COO Roger Chen sold 4,000 shares of the stock in a transaction that occurred on Friday, March 1st.
+The shares were sold at an average price of $114.11, for a total value of $456,440.00.
+Following the completion of the sale, the chief operating officer now directly owns 208,632 shares of the company’s stock, valued at approximately $23,806,997.52.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In other news, CEO Amanpal Singh Bhutani sold 59,608 shares of the company’s stock in a transaction dated Monday, March 4th.
+The stock was sold at an average price of $110.54, for a total value of $6,589,068.32.
+Following the completion of the transaction, the chief executive officer now owns 394,423 shares of the company’s stock, valued at $43,599,518.42.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, COO Roger Chen sold 4,000 shares of GoDaddy stock in a transaction that occurred on Friday, March 1st.
+The shares were sold at an average price of $114.11, for a total value of $456,440.00.
+Following the sale, the chief operating officer now directly owns 208,632 shares in the company, valued at approximately $23,806,997.52.
 The disclosure for this sale can be found here.
-Insiders have sold 121,234 shares of company stock valued at $13,534,946 in the last three months.
-0.54% of the stock is owned by corporate insiders.
+Insiders have sold a total of 125,234 shares of company stock valued at $14,025,346 in the last ninety days.
+Corporate insiders own 0.54% of the company’s stock.

 About GoDaddy